 Curriculum Enrichment at QPCS

-You will have the opportunity to visit a variety of places of cultural, historical and political interest.
+Visits to a variety of places of cultural, historical and political interest around London, including:

 Houses of Parliament

 The Inns of Court

 Residential Opportunities: Cern Large Hadron Collider, Ski Trip, Languages Trip, Media Trip Music Festival.

 Contact: Stephanie Fuller, Johnny Hammond and Alison Hook

 Pursuing enrichment at Salusbury Primary School has been extremely fulfilling and rewarding.
 It has improved both my communication skills and my commitment.

 Mentoring year 7 students has been rewarding, educational and inspiring.
 It has helped me improve my social skills … and allowed me to mature as a sixth former.